Board of Directors

 Our Current Board

-Melissa McCarthy (not the actress!) has been Reference Archivist at the City of Edmonton Archives for the past three years.
+Melissa McCarthy (not the actress!) has been Reference Archivist at the City of Edmonton Archives since 2013.
 Before that, she was Archives Advisor for the Council of Archives New Brunswick for six years.
 She has a Masters in History from the University of Toronto and a Master of Library and Information Studies from Dalhousie University.
 Her professional interests include government records, access and privacy issues, and the impact of technologies on archives and their users.

 Curtis Frederick is the University Records Archivist in the department of Archives and Special Collections at the University of Calgary.
 He works primarily with university records and professorial papers.
 He completed his Master of Information (MI) degree and his Master of Museum Studies (MMSt) degree from the University of Toronto.
 He has previously worked at the CIBC corporate archives in Toronto and at a number of community archives and museums in Ontario, Alberta, and British Columbia.

 Peter Houston is an Associate Professor and Archivist at Mount Royal University, where he leads the Archives and Special Collections.
 He has previously worked in the archives of Nipissing University in North Bay, Ontario, and the Truth and Reconciliation Commission of Canada in Winnipeg.
 Peter holds a Master of Archival Studies (MAS) degree from the University of British Columbia and a Master of Arts degree in history from the University of Toronto.

 Jordan Roy is a recent graduate of the Archival Studies Masters program at the University of Manitoba.
 He has worked for two years as a museum assistant at the Manitoba Sports Hall of Fame and Museum, spent a summer working at the University of Manitoba Archives and Special Collections, and more recently completed an internship with Library and Archives Canada.
 He is currently working as a volunteer with the Provincial Archives of Alberta.